-Including the identification of the beneficiaries of this research and how will they benefit?
-Extent of industrial involvement in the project and any societal or economic benefits arising from the research project?
+Assess the strength of the host institution's letter of support and level of commitment.
+Have the beneficiaries of this research been identified and has it been explained how they will benefit?
+Consider the extent of industrial involvement and any societal and economic benefits arising from the research project.
 Please note that any letters from collaborators are optional to include.